fbpx

 15. Felicia rose

-The Felicia rose is a delightful pink rose that was bred by Pemberton and introduced in 1928.
+The Felicia rose is a delightful older pink rose that was bred by Pemberton and introduced in 1928.
 It is classified as Hybrid Musk (HMsk), and its color class is PB, or Pink Blend.
 The flowers are semi-double with a moderate scent and bloom habit of large clusters.
 This beautiful cultivar has become one of the world’s favorite roses because it can add color and fragrance to any garden setting.

 Perfume delight rose